Get

 They're likely trying to do one or more of a few different things, such as:

 • Hiding Their Scent — Dogs may roll around in grass and on other types of ground to try to get rid of their scent.
-This instinct may have helped them sneak up on prey, because their scent is covered by the grass, poop, or whatever else they rolled around in.
+This instinct may have helped them sneak up on prey because their scent is covered by the grass, poop, or whatever else they rolled around in.

 • Getting Rid of Unwanted Scents — Sometimes, dogs don’t like their scent because it isn’t their true scent.
-You may notice that your pup rolls around anywhere they can after getting a bath.
+You may notice that your pup rolls around anywhere it can after getting a bath.
 This is typically in an attempt to get rid of the shampoo scent and try to recover one of the scents they usually associate with themselves.
 So, they might rub their face on the couch or carpet inside or find a pile of mulch to lie on outdoors.

 • Communicating With Others — Lying in grass or mud is an effective way for a dog to communicate with other canines.
-Either they are trying to pick up the scent of another dog that was there before them (such as pee in the grass), or they’re leaving behind their own scent to “mark” the area and let other dogs know that they’ve been there.
+Either they are trying to pick up the scent of another dog that was there before them (such as pee in the grass), or they’re leaving behind their scent to “mark” the area and let other dogs know that they’ve been there.

 • Feeling Good — Sometimes, dogs roll around in the grass, mud, and dirt simply because they enjoy the sensation.
 They might be scratching an itch on their back or enjoying the cool feel of the mud or grass on a hot summer day.
 They could also be celebrating their freedom and happiness while spending time outdoors.